amd/HPCTrainingExamples/Pragma_Examples/README.md

 ```bash
 cd ../device_routine
 ```
-there are multiple versions to choose from in Fortran, either with an interface and an external routine or using a module
+there are multiple versions to choose from in Fortran, either with an interface and an external routine or using a module.
+Hence one first needs to enter the selected subfolder, and then:

 ```bash
 make